 What happens if my insurance policy is cancelled?

-If the insurance was a requirement of a contract, such as buildings cover, this could leave you in breach of the contract.
-It’s also against the law not to insure your vehicle unless you meet certain conditions, so not having insurance carries serious consequences.
+If the insurance was a requirement of a contract, such as building cover, this could leave you in breach of the contract.

 Car insurance

-The insurance company could charge you early cancellation fee.
-If you pay in monthly instalments you may have to pay the remainder of the payments.
+• If you pay in monthly instalments, you may have to pay the rest in full

-You must have insurance if you drive or own a vehicle without a valid exception such as a SORN (Statutory Off Road Notice).
-Driving a vehicle without insurance is against the law.
+• You must have insurance if you drive or own a vehicle without a valid exception such as a SORN (Statutory Off Road Notice)

 Buildings insurance